The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 However, even among running-specific gaiters, some notable differences exist in materials, style, fit, and shoe attachment systems.
 Below, we’ve rounded up the best trail running gaiters currently available and highlighted the conditions in which they excel.

-We loved the Kahtoola INSTAgaiter Mid for all-around use, while we turned to the inov8 All Terrain Gaiter for cold and wet conditions.
-When heat was a consideration, we turned to the Altra Trail Gaiter.
-For more background information, see our buying advice, testing methodology, and frequently asked questions.
+We loved the Kahtoola INSTAgaiter Ultra-Light Gaiter Mid for all-around use, while we turned to the Inov8 All Terrain Gaiter for cold and wet conditions.
+And when we were running in hot weather, we turned to the Altra Trail Gaiter.

 Best Running Gaiters